Bonzo Dog Doo-Dah Band: "Urban Spaceman" and beyond (1968–1970)

 The 1968–69 period is also known for its personnel changes within the band.
-Over a single 12-month period, the bass slot vacated by Vernon Dudley Bowhay-Nowell was filled by Dave Clague and then Joel Druckman (an American whose monotone drawl can be heard to humorous effect throughout the "Doughnut" album), before the band recruited the more temperamentally-suitable and amenable Dennis Cowan early in 1969 — just in time for the recording sessions for their next album.
+Over a single 12-month period, the bass slot vacated by Vernon Dudley Bowhay-Nowell was filled by Dave Clague and then Joel Druckman (an American whose monotone drawl can be heard to humorous effect throughout the "Doughnut" album), before the band recruited the more temperamentally suitable and amenable Dennis Cowan early in 1969—just in time for the recording sessions for their next album.
 Clague was surprised at his dismissal and to find that he was only considered a 'hired' musician whilst he was playing with them, despite appearing on every episode of the first series of Do Not Adjust Your Set.

 Throughout 1968 and 1969, The Bonzos also found time to record a large number of radio sessions for BBC Radio 1's Top Gear programme hosted by John Peel, where they took the opportunity to try out more experimental works such as the musical suite SofaHead and an extended concept piece co-written with Arthur Brown titled The Brain Opera (which aside from brief excerpts released in 1971 by Arthur Brown's Kingdom Come remained unrealised).
-These regular appearances on Peel's show kick-started Vivian Stanshall's long and fruitful association with Peel and BBC Radio, which continued until Stanshall's death in 1995.
+These regular appearances on Peel's show kick-started Stanshall's long and fruitful association with Peel and BBC Radio, which continued until Stanshall's death in 1995.

 As 1969 began, it seemed that American success was on the horizon for The Bonzos.
-In April Stratton-Smith secured them the support slot on a high-profile tour of the U.S. with The Who, and some appearances at the Fillmore East with The Kinks as well as a string of club dates.
-Gerry Bron's misgivings were revealed to be well-founded, however, when Stratton-Smith proved to be out of his depth, and The Bonzos' first American sojourn was so badly-organised and promoted that the promised 'tour' ended up amounting to little more than the Fillmore appearances and a few scattered low-profile club dates, with much twiddling of thumbs in between.
+In April Stratton Smith secured them the support slot on a high-profile tour of the U.S. with The Who, and some appearances at the Fillmore East with The Kinks as well as a string of club dates.
+Gerry Bron's misgivings were revealed to be well-founded, however, when Smith proved to be out of his depth, and The Bonzos' first American sojourn was so badly organised and promoted that the promised 'tour' ended up amounting to little more than the Fillmore appearances and a few scattered low-profile club dates, with much twiddling of thumbs in between.
 The Bonzos' act had been well received by the few audiences who witnessed it, but it was far from the triumphant adventure they had expected.
-Upon their return to the UK in May they parted company with Stratton-Smith, and it was now that Stanshall made the ultimately disastrous decision to take on the day-to-day management of the band himself.
+Upon their return to the UK in May they parted company with Smith, and it was now that Stanshall made the ultimately disastrous decision to take on the day-to-day management of the band himself.